dzuk-mutant/elm-responsive-pixels/README.md

 Both of these functions produce `Css.Rem` values, so they are drop-in replacements for any elm-css property that can accept `Rem` measurements.

+This package also includes a few convenience functions for performing math on Rem values when you have consistent metrics across a large interface project.

 ---

 ## License